Voodoo: a parallel reflection

-Again, when wandering alone through the streets of the small Atakpamé, in a period of festivity in honor of the most popular food in the country, the Igname, a sort of tuber with a flavor similar to the potato, with strong symbolic contents, linked to the fact that the maturation period of the tuber under the earth is nine months, as in human gestation, so, looking out into an alley I saw this spirit-mask engaged in a solitary dance to the rhythm of distant resounding drums, with no audience but me; I walked away and he continued his dance, as my presence was barely been noticed.
+In another occasion I was wandering alone through the streets of the small Atakpamé, in a period of festivity in honor of the most popular food in the country, the Igname.
+It's a sort of tuber with a flavor similar to the potato, with strong symbolic contents, linked to the fact that the maturation period of the tuber under the earth is nine months, as in human gestation.
+In my roaming, I find an alley with this spirit-mask engaged in a solitary dance to the rhythm of distant resounding drums, with no audience but me; I walked away and he continued his dance, as my presence was barely been noticed.

 I lived situations of this kind many times and each time I experienced this feeling of "displacement".

 This is the way Africa slowly penetrates through skin.
 Places, people create a unique mixture, with the aspect of roots that cling to your conscience, carry it and in the end, alters it forever.

 Original record taken in a sacred forest.
 The distant chant was from a ceremony where the acces was forbidden.